What is Hyperpigmentation?

 - Topical Creams – Depending on the specifics of your hyperpigmentation, Dr. Lodha may also recommend the use of certain topical creams that help to brighten the skin or reduce inflammation.
 Some of these include – corticosteroids, hydroquinone, retinoids, and kojic acid.

-For more information on the specific treatment methods we offer, or to schedule a consultation, feel free to contact Pura Dermatology today.
+For more information on these specific treatment methods, or to schedule a consultation, feel free to contact us at Pura Dermatology today.